Sony brings back Aibo, teaches old dog new tricks

 Sony is letting Aibo off the leash once again.

-Sony's cutesy toy robot dog first appeared in 1999 before being, ahem, "sent to a farm" in 2006.
-Now a new model will launch in 2018 that reacts to your voice commands and to being petted, as well as doing doggy tricks like barking, sitting, wagging its tail and playing with special toys.
-It'll connect to an app and has OLED eyes in its new-look design.
+The cutesy toy robot dog first appeared in 1999 before being, ahem, "sent to a farm" in 2006.
+Now a new model will launch in 2018 that reacts to voice commands and to being petted.
+It will also perform doggy tricks like barking, sitting, wagging its tail and playing with special toys.
+It'll connect to an app and has OLED eyes in its ravamped design.

 Discuss: Sony brings back Aibo, teaches old dog new...